E-CELLDMCE/Ecell-Website-25/README.md

-# This is a copy of Ecell Webiste
+# This is the offical website of ECELL DMCE 25